 - Once the certificate has been uploaded, save the payload.

-The Certificate payload is currently supported on iOS, macOS, and Android.
+The Certificate payload is currently supported on iOS, macOS, Android, and Windows

 As shown below, you can name your certificate, input a password, and upload the certificate file.
 Note that for iOS and macOS the certificate will be installed on a shared keychain.
 Android will install the certificate on the Android Keystore system.